equinix-labs/metal-go/docs/SpotMarketRequestCreateInput.md

 NewSpotMarketRequestCreateInputWithDefaults instantiates a new SpotMarketRequestCreateInput object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetInstanceAttributes

-`func (o *SpotMarketRequestCreateInput) GetInstanceAttributes() SpotMarketRequestCreateInputInstanceAttributes`

-GetInstanceAttributes returns the InstanceAttributes field if non-nil, zero value otherwise.

-### GetInstanceAttributesOk

-`func (o *SpotMarketRequestCreateInput) GetInstanceAttributesOk() (*SpotMarketRequestCreateInputInstanceAttributes, bool)`

-GetInstanceAttributesOk returns a tuple with the InstanceAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInstanceAttributes

-`func (o *SpotMarketRequestCreateInput) SetInstanceAttributes(v SpotMarketRequestCreateInputInstanceAttributes)`

-SetInstanceAttributes sets InstanceAttributes field to given value.

-### HasInstanceAttributes

-`func (o *SpotMarketRequestCreateInput) HasInstanceAttributes() bool`

-HasInstanceAttributes returns a boolean if a field has been set.

-### GetDevicesMin

-`func (o *SpotMarketRequestCreateInput) GetDevicesMin() int32`

-GetDevicesMin returns the DevicesMin field if non-nil, zero value otherwise.

-### GetDevicesMinOk

-`func (o *SpotMarketRequestCreateInput) GetDevicesMinOk() (*int32, bool)`

-GetDevicesMinOk returns a tuple with the DevicesMin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDevicesMin

-`func (o *SpotMarketRequestCreateInput) SetDevicesMin(v int32)`

-SetDevicesMin sets DevicesMin field to given value.

-### HasDevicesMin

-`func (o *SpotMarketRequestCreateInput) HasDevicesMin() bool`

-HasDevicesMin returns a boolean if a field has been set.

 ### GetDevicesMax